-With new beginnings come the desire to start or learn something new
+With new beginnings come the desire to start or learn something new, Coursera courses you will love.

 Coursera, one of the world’s largest online learning platforms, partners with more than 200 leading universities and companies to bring flexible, affordable, job-relevant online learning to individuals and organizations across the globe.
 It offers a range of learning opportunities—from hands-on projects and courses to job-ready certificates and degree programs.
 Recently, Coursera announced its initiatives to accelerate growth in our local shores.
 With over 1.3 million registered learners and 85% year-over-year growth, the Philippines is the third fastest growing country on the platform.
 But apart from choice schools and a wide range of courses to choose from, Coursera makes learning a breeze for everyone.
 Now, users can download courses, synchronize their progress, take notes with highlights, and sync everything to their calendar.
 Best of all, the platform is optimized for low data consumption so that’s one less thing to worry about.